WHAT IS A STRUCTURED SETTLEMENT?

 - Is this the right time for me to get a lump sum of cash?

 Wouldn’t it be helpful if you understood the answers to some of these questions?
-Not only will you feel more confident when you need to get a lump sum of money from your structured settlement, but you will feel confident that you’re getting a fair offer.
+Not only will you feel more confident when you need to get a lump sum of cash from your annuity, but you will feel confident that you’re getting a fair offer.
 Hopefully, we make understanding the answers to these questions a lot easier.

 How can you learn the current cash value of your annuity or settlement?

 If you want to learn the current cash value of your structured settlement, call Cox Financial or create a free account.
-We are keep you informed of the current cash value of your structured settlement payments.
+We are #1 at keeping you informed of the current cash value of your structured settlement.

-Why has your cash offer has decreased or increased over time?
+Why has your cash offer decreased or increased over time?

 You probably didn’t know that the value of your settlement or annuity changes over time, depending on how it’s structured.
 This can play an important role in how you plan for your future.
 Cox Financial can automatically keep you informed of the present cash value of your future payments.
 Understanding the current cash value of your structured settlement or annuity can help you make important life decisions, like: